GerrardE/PhotoShow/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within [Larabiz Application], please create a pull request.
+If you discover a security vulnerability within [PhotoShow], please create a pull request.

 ## License